Policy Document of the Indian River Area Library

 C. The patron agrees upon acceptance of interlibrary loan materials to return the materials in good condition and on time.
-Failure to do so will incur a double fine ($ .20).
+Failure to do so will incur a fine of $0.50 per day.

 D. The Library agrees to interloan materials to MEL libraries.

 LIBRARY CARD REGISTRATION